 - Apprenticeship: 3-5 years of on-the-job training with 600 classroom hours

-And while it’s great to have so many options, it will probably leave you asking which is best.
-Should you get a certificate from a tech school?
-An associate degree at a community college?
-Learn under a qualified mentor through an apprenticeship?
+While it’s great to have so many choices, it will probably leave you asking which is best.

-The general consensus is the more training, the better, but a certificate is definitely enough to get you started.
-Many people decide their method based off of how much time they have, their goals once trained, and how fast they need to start earning real money.
+Many people decide their training method based off how much time they have, their goals once trained, and how fast they want to start earning real money.
+HVAC technicians earned an average pay of $51,420 in 2019 (bls.gov)!

 Is HVAC Training Hard?